Pioneers roll to 55-27 victory over Kannapolis Brown

 “They have a team full of really good players and (Castle) is undoubtedly one of the best players we’ve seen all season,” Newsom said.
 “They are really good at what they do.
 They’re very disciplined and tough and a good football team.”

-Watauga hosts sixth-seeded Mount Tabor, a 37-21 winner over third-seeded Greensboro Dudley.
+Watauga hosts sixth-seeded Mount Tabor, a 37-21 winner over third-seeded Greensboro Dudley, in the third round on Friday, Nov.
+29.

 Watauga 55, A.L.
 Brown 27